usmanovs/Salesforce-Interview-Handbook/questions/admin-technical-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What kind of report can be used in a Salesforce dashboard?
-A dashboard in salesforce is like any other dashboard, where you can monitor the changing trends of your products and services based on the reports selected on the dashboard.

 A salesforce dashboard supports all types of reports including Tabular, Summary, Matrix and even Joined.
 However, for creating a tabular report in the dashboard, you will have to put a row limit as all the rows cannot be shown the dashboard.
 Also, on the dashboard, you can have a maximum of 20 components for which you can analyze the data directly from the dashboard.

 To reach to the page for creating a dashboard, follow these steps:
 1) Click on "+" icon on the top row of the home page.
 2) Search for "Dashboards"